-Software as a Medical Device (SaMD) as a Direct Practice Expense

-CHI is encouraged that CMS recognizes that its existing practice expense (PE) methodology creates significant barriers to the uptake of digital health innovations through the classification of most SaMD as indirect practice expenses.
-However, CMS efforts to address this outdated and anti-innovation policy have stagnated.
-The new Administrator must be able to address this key issue.
+Software as a Medical Device (SaMD) as a Direct Practice Expense: We are encouraged that CMS recognizes that its existing practice expense (PE) methodology creates significant barriers to the uptake of digital health innovations through the classification of most SaMD as indirect practice expenses.
+However, CMS efforts to address this outdated and anti-innovation policy have stagnated, particularly during the previous Administration.